Copyright & Fair Use

 4. Effect on the market for the original - Will your use affect the copyright holder's profits?

-Copyright & Fair Use Resources
+Copyright & Fair Use Reminders

 Copyright Flowchart - Can I Use It?
 Yes?
 No?
 If This… Then…